Eat & Live Better

 We are what we eat – but that isn't always a good thing.
 By reducing our exposure to toxic chemicals in our food, we reduce our risk of disease.

 We all know vegetables are great for us, but the lining in canned food can leach chemicals like BPA.
-Farmers' market-fresh vegetables are a better choice, but if you can't make it to the market or want something out of season, choose frozen over canned or look for brands that make BPA-free cans.
+Fresh vegetables are a better choice, but if you can't make it to the market or want something out of season, choose frozen over canned or look for brands that make BPA-free cans.

 - Find more tips for kicking the can.